Atypicalim/UyghurScript/README.md

 # print the resultType
 ikrangha @s[sinaqNetije] yezilsun

-# this box pointer: -, find in closest box
+# this box pointer: -, find in binding box
 @-[keyName]

-# this module pointer: +, find in closest module
+# this module pointer: +, find in current module
 @+[keyName]

 # global box pointer: *, find in global scope